 First Python Program

-In this Section, we will discuss the basic syntax of python by using which, we will run a simple program to print hello world on the console.
+In this Section, we will discuss the basic syntax of Python, we will run a simple program to print Hello World on the console.

 Python provides us the two ways to run a program:

 Let's discuss each one of them in detail.

 Python provides us the feature to execute the Python statement one by one at the interactive prompt.
 It is preferable in the case where we are concerned about the output of each line of our Python program.

 To open the interactive mode, open the terminal (or command prompt) and type python (python3 in case if you have Python2 and Python3 both installed on your system).

 It will open the following prompt where we can execute the Python statement and check their impact on the console.

 After writing the print statement, press the Enter key.

 Here, we get the message "Hello World !" printed on the console.